-To ensure supply, we source FBS from the United States, New Zealand, Australia, and other countries meeting USDA importation requirements.
-All other serum products are sourced from New Zealand with the exception of rabbit serum, which is sourced from the United States.

-Heat-inactivated and specialty FBS are also available, in addition to different quantities and packaging sizes.
+^{}To ensure supply, Life Technologies[TM] sources FBS from the United States, New Zealand, Australia, and other countries meeting USDA importation requirements (i.e., USDA-Approved).
+All other serum products are sourced from New Zealand with the exception of rabbit serum, which is sourced from the United States. †Also available in different quantities and packaging sizes.